Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Introduction

-Finally, in Section \ref{sec:sim} we performed extensive numerical experiments for demonstrating the capability of the proposed algorithm to effectively adapt to different problem settings.
-Under both cooperative and non-cooperative network utilities, we observed that users effectively learn in online and fully distributed manners only from their ACK signals how to access the channel so as to increase the channel throughput by reducing the number of idle time slots (i.e., when no user transmits) and collisions (i.e., when two or more users transmit).
-Specifically, the proposed algorithm achieves up to twice the channel throughput as compared to slotted-Aloha with optimal attempt probabilities (which requires complete knowledge about the number of users).
-Second, in terms of rate allocation among users, we observed that users can learn (again, only from their ACK signals) effective policies depending on the objective network utility.
-When the network utility is the user sum rate we observed that in about $80\%$ of the Mont-Carlo experiments some users are willing to get zero rate (to reduce interferences to other users) in order to increase the network utility.
-On the other hand, when the network utility is competitive in the sense that each user aims to maximize its own rate, we observed that in about $80\%$ of the Mont-Carlo experiments users converge to a Pareto-optimal sharing policy under a competitive setting.
-This result presents a tremendous improvement as compared to the Nash equilibrium points of competitive Aloha games which are highly inefficient \cite{cohen2013game}.
-Then, we tested the algorithm using a proportional fairness criterion (i.e., the objective function is the sum log-rate).
-Interestingly, we observed that the algorithm tends to share the spectrum equally among users, which is Pareto optimal under this objective function (with a somewhat inferior channel throughput, however, due to losses during the learning process).
-The observed operating points support the analysis provided in Section \ref{sec:analysis}.
+\paragraph{Experimental study} We present extensive numerical experiments for demonstrating the capability of the proposed algorithm to effectively adapt to different problem settings.
+Under both cooperative and non-cooperative network utilities, we observed that users effectively learn in a fully distributed manner only from their ACK signals how to access the channels so as to increase the channel throughput by reducing the number of idle time slots and collisions.
+Specifically, the proposed algorithm achieves up to twice the channel throughput as compared to slotted-Aloha with optimal transmission probabilities.